tristanmontoya/StableSpectralElements.jl/docs/src/index.md

 ## Basic Usage

-Example usage of CLOUD.jl is provided in the following Jupyter notebooks:
+As this documentation is currently a work in progress, we recommend that users refer to the following Jupyter notebooks for examples of how to use CLOUD.jl:
 * [Linear advection-diffusion equation in 1D](https://github.com/tristanmontoya/CLOUD.jl/blob/main/examples/advection_diffusion_1d.ipynb)
 * [Linear advection equation in 2D](https://github.com/tristanmontoya/CLOUD.jl/blob/main/examples/advection_2d.ipynb)

+More detailed tutorials will be added soon!
 ## Conservation Laws

 Wherever possible, CLOUD.jl separates the physical problem definition from the numerical discretization.
 The equations to be solved are defined by subtypes of `AbstractConservationLaw` on which functions such as `physical_flux` and `numerical_flux` are dispatched.
 Objects of type `AbstractConservationLaw` contain two type parameters, `d` and `PDEType`, the former denoting the spatial dimension of the problem, which is inherited by all subtypes, and the latter being a subtype of `AbstractPDEType` denoting the particular type of PDE being solved, which is either `FirstOrder` or `SecondOrder`.
 Second-order problems are treated by CLOUD.jl as first-order systems of the form